Find help for a colleague at work

 Making your colleague aware their current behaviour is not going unnoticed could be the fuel needed to spark change.
 Often an addict’s lowest point, where the ramifications of their addiction become too great to ignore, is an excellent springboard.

-An open dialogue in a private environment without the prying eyes of other coworkers is an ideal way to broach the matter.
+Open dialogue in a private environment without the prying eyes of other coworkers is an ideal way to broach the matter.
 A caring approach is a far better method than being accusatory and it is important to stay factual as opposed to being opinionated.
 For example, it would be better to say ‘I saw you pouring alcohol into your coffee’ instead of ‘I think you are drinking too much.’
 Remember to remain non-judgmental and if possible refrain from using stigmatised words such as ‘alcoholism’ and ‘junkie’.

 Convince your colleague the matter will be dealt with in the strictest of confidences.
 Many addicts may be too embarrassed to admit they have a problem but assuring them they have every right to confidentiality and support will go a long way to alleviate their concerns.